plakhlani/plakhlani.github.io/_posts/2026-01-12-bidirectional-patient-data-exchange-with-zorgdomein.md

 This layer ensures that even if a certificate is compromised, an attacker cannot spoof the identity of a care provider without a valid, signed JWT from the Zorgdomein identity provider.

 ## The Data Transformation Layer: From .NET POCOs to FHIR
 The most significant architectural hurdle in healthcare is data semantics.
 Our client’s internal system utilized optimized .NET POCOs (Plain Old CLR Objects) designed for high-performance processing.
-However, Zorgdomein and the wider Dutch ecosystem communicate via FHIR (Fast Healthcare Interoperability Resources)—specifically the HL7 Netherlands profiles.
+However, Zorgdomein and the wider Dutch ecosystem communicate via FHIR (Fast Healthcare Interoperability Resources), specifically the HL7 Netherlands profiles.

 ### Mapping the Gap
 Sending a patient record is not a 1:1 field mapping.
 It requires translating internal business logic into a standardized resource format.